-- An IFRS Standard will not impede information from meeting the true and fair view principle when, on a stand-alone basis and in conjunction with other IFRS Standards, it: - (a) does not lead to unavoidable distortions or significant omissions in the representation of that entity's assets, liabilities, financial position and profit or loss; and - (b) includes all disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss. - 42 EFRAG has assessed that the Amendments do not create any negative interactions with other IFRS Standards.
-In particular, the Amendments clarify that IFRS 9, including its impairment requirements, applies to long-term interests.
+- 35 An IFRS Standard will not impede information from meeting the true and fair view principle when, on a stand-alone basis and in conjunction with other IFRS Standards, it: - (a) does not lead to unavoidable distortions or significant omissions in the representation of that entity's assets, liabilities, financial position and profit or loss; and - (b) includes all disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss. - 36 EFRAG has assessed that the Amendments do not create any negative interactions with other IFRS Standards.
+The Amendments clarify that IFRS 9, including its impairment requirements, applies to long-term interests.
 Some constituents raised concerns about applying both the impairment requirements in IFRS 9 to long-term interests and the impairment requirements in IAS 28/IAS 36 to the net investment (which includes long-term interests).
 However, EFRAG observed that those respective impairment requirements are applied to different units of account.

-EFRAG does not have any evidence on how frequently an entity that measures long-term interests in accordance with IFRS 9 also recognises further impairment losses when applying IAS 28/IAS 36 impairment requirements to the net investment. - Some constituents raised concerns that applying both the impairment requirements in IFRS 9 to long-term interests and the loss allocation requirements in IAS 28 to the net investment (which includes long-term interests) could lead to the recognition of losses twice on the same asset, as the expected loss impairment requirements in IFRS 9 already reflect future losses to be incurred by the associate or joint venture.
+- 37 Some constituents raised concerns that applying both the impairment requirements in IFRS 9 to long-term interests and the loss allocation requirements in IAS 28 to the net investment (which includes long-term interests) could lead to the recognition of losses twice on the same asset, as the expected loss impairment requirements in IFRS 9 already reflect future losses to be incurred by the associate or joint venture.
 However, EFRAG notes that the IFRS 9 impairment requirements and the loss allocation requirements in IAS 28 have different measurement objectives.
 Applying IFRS 9 impairment requirements, an entity measures expected cash shortfalls arising from a financial instrument.
 IAS 28's loss allocation requirements focus on the results of operations of the associate or joint venture during the period.
-Moreover, EFRAG assesses that it would difficult to separate the effect of losses from these two sources and eliminate the 'double-accounting' effect (if any). - 44 Accordingly, EFRAG has assessed that the Amendments do not lead to unavoidable distortions or significant omissions and therefore do not impede financial statements from providing a true and fair view. - The Amendments do not include any new disclosure requirements.
-EFRAG has concluded that the disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss are already required in existing IFRS Standards, including IFRS 9 and IFRS 12. - As a result, EFRAG concludes that the application of the Amendments would not lead to information that would be contrary to the true and fair view principle.
+Moreover, EFRAG assesses that it would be difficult to separate the effect of losses from these two sources and eliminate the 'double-accounting' effect (if any). - 38 Accordingly, EFRAG has assessed that the Amendments do not lead to unavoidable distortions or significant omissions and therefore do not impede financial statements from providing a true and fair view. - 39 The Amendments do not include any new disclosure requirements.
+EFRAG has concluded that the disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss are already required in existing IFRS Standards, including IFRS 7 Financial Instruments: Disclosures, IFRS 13 Fair Value Measurement and IFRS 12. - 40 As a result, EFRAG concludes that the application of the Amendments would not lead to information that would be contrary to the true and fair view principle.